 Previously, I worked at a company that manufactured flatbed trailers.
 A critical step during production is the attachment and welding of the axles to the trailer — it was crucial that no welds were ever missed.

 Our problem was that in a low-volume operation, it wasn’t feasible to invest in an automatic detection system because of the high cost.
 Instead, we came up with the following method that was practical, although not fail-safe:

 - The welder that did the first welding pass was required to mark the weld with a paint pencil immediately after finishing.

 - The next welder will then use a different colored paint pencil to mark both the existing welds, as well as their own.

 - Finally, a supervisor would then mark each weld with a third color.

 This way, it would be impossible to mark the weld if the weld was not there.
 The only way to miss the weld would be to fail either the weld or inspection purposely.
 Additionally, the following welder and supervisor would have to make the same mistake.
 So for this particular operation, we made it difficult to process it wrong.

-Not every situation can be like ours though.
-You may find that your situation calls for much more high-tech operations — such as automated visual systems and process design that makes it impossible to orient a part the wrong way.
+Not every situation can be like ours.
+You may find that your situation calls for more high-tech operations — such as automated visual systems and process design that make it impossible to orient a part the wrong way.

 Other examples might include limit switches to make sure a part has been inserted correctly.
 The list of examples would be almost endless.
 But all-in-all, the tech level does not matter; just the solution.